abozaid-ibrahim/UPlayer/README.md

 ## UX
 - Swipe the audio player full screen down to show up the mini player bar
-- Click on mini player view to show the full screen player
+- Click on mini player view to show the full-screen player